Skip to main content

 Adding Column Header and Row Header Names

-You can add names to both column and row header tiles.
+Names can be added to both column and row header tiles.

-1. From within your matrix, click the Editicon next to the column or row header tile.
+1. From within the Matrix, click the Editicon next to the column or row header tile.

 2. Enter the required column or row name.

-3. Press Enter on your keyboard or click anywhere outside the text box to apply the change.
+3. Press Enter or click anywhere outside the text box to apply the change.

 Packages